cissna/course-evaluation-scraper/statistics_reorganization_plan.md

 ## Target State
 - **Single Column**: All statistics in one `option-group` with "Statistics" header
-- **Visual Distinction**: Default stats appear first, optional stats appear after with visual separator or styling
+- **Visual Distinction**: Default stats appear first, off-by-default stats appear after with visual separator or styling
-- **Behavior**: Default stats checked by default, optional stats unchecked by default
+- **Behavior**: Default stats checked by default, off-by-default stats unchecked by default

 ## Implementation Strategy